Bea Arthur: Television

 In 1985, Arthur was cast in The Golden Girls, in which she played Dorothy Zbornak, a divorced mother and substitute teacher living in a Miami, Florida, house owned by widow Blanche Devereaux (Rue McClanahan, who had previously co-starred with Arthur in Maude).
 Her other roommates included widow Rose Nylund (Betty White) and Dorothy's Sicilian mother, Sophia Petrillo (Estelle Getty).

+Arthur noted that “if you made [Maude] Jewish... her courage in fighting bigotry would be personal instead of ideological,” but said of Dorothy: “I’m not playing a role.
+I’m being myself, whatever the hell that is.”
+She and Getty wanted their characters to be Jewish.
+Creator Susan Harris's original premise centered on the "age-old trend of Jews retiring to South Florida... [but] "one of the few notes we got back was that it couldn't be four Jewish women in the South, in Miami."

 The series was a massive hit and remained a top-ten rating fixture for six of its seven seasons.
 Arthur's performances led to several Emmy nominations over the course of the series and Arthur won an Emmy in 1988.
 Arthur left the show after the end of the seventh season and the series ended.
 In 1992, it was retooled as The Golden Palace with the other three actresses and aired on CBS as it was not picked up by NBC.
 The new series, however, lasted only one season.

 In 1984, Arthur, who routinely declined commercial endorsements, accepted a lucrative offer from Canadian drugstore chain Shoppers Drug Mart to be their commercial spokeswoman, on the condition that the commercials would not air in the United States.
 Arthur spent seven years in the position, continuing as spokeswoman during her run on The Golden Girls by commuting to Toronto for commercial tapings.